1628 BCE, and later.

 Barbara Sivertsen, in her book The Parting of the Sea, argues that the exodus story combines oral traditions arising from two different flights from Egypt.
 First, she suggests that some of the story reflects events around the time of a huge volcanic explosion, the largest in the last five thousand years, which destroyed most of the island of Thera (= Santorini) in 1628 BCE.
-Most of the Biblical plagues fit what would have been expected in northern Egypt at the time.
+Most of the Biblical plagues fit what would have been expected in northern Egypt at the time (and in the right time sequence).
 A tsunami reaching the Nile delta would have contaminated water, and caused fish to die off.
 Frogs would have been driven from the water.
 Caustic ash would have stung human skin (in later recountings, “stinging like gnats” was remembered as “stinging gnats”).
 Insects affected by ash would have sought shelter in people’s houses.
 Livestock outdoors would have died from breathing ash, and humans and livestock would have developed blisters.
 Eventually dust in the atmosphere would have precipitated hailstorms.
 The arrival of the heaviest part of the dust cloud would have shrouded the land in darkness.
 (Locusts, however, don’t fit the volcano story, and may be an embellishment or a coincidental plague.)
 All these developments would have precipitated a panicked flight from Egypt on the part of Israelites, led by Moses.
+(Lower Egypt at the time was ruled by charioteer Hyksos invaders.)
 According to the archeological evidence, the Wadi Tumilat, an oasis/caravanserai east of the Nile commonly identified as the Biblical Land of Goshen, is abandoned at this time and left uninhabited for centuries.

 Other authors have suggested that the Thera eruption had some role in the exodus, but Sivertsen thinks there was also a later flight.
 In the mid-1400s, Egypt had a significant population of prisoners of war employed as slaves at Tell el-Da’ba, a naval base on the Mediterranean.
 In Sivertsen’s account, a wave of deaths of Egyptian children led Pharaoh Tuthmose III, frightened of the Israelite god, to expel a group of Israelite slaves.
 The pharaoh changed his mind, however, and sent an army in pursuit of the slaves along the northern shore of the Sinai.
 We know that in the mid-1400s, another volcanic eruption, on the Aegean island of Yalli, sent a tsunami around the shores of the eastern Mediterranean.
 This tsumani caught up with the Egyptian army, but missed Israelites camped further inland.
 The event was spectacular enough to be melded with the earlier exodus story.